 Fee to be Charged

-The Board shall charge a tuition fee to the parents/guardians of all children attending a District school and residing outside the school boundaries of the District when the District of residence will not release SEEK/ADA monies to the Board.
-Fees shall be charged for all children not on contract with the Board and their school district of residence, authorizing release of state SEEK/ADA monies to the Board for each student attending its schools whose parent/guardian is not a bona fide resident of the District.
+The Board may charge a tuition fee to the parents/guardians of all children attending a District school and residing outside the school boundaries of the District.
+Fees shall be charged for all children for each student attending its schools whose parent/guardian is not a bona fide resident of the District.
 Children of employees of the Board may attend District school tuition free, without regard to residence.

 Terms for Admission